SUMMARY OF PRODUCT CHARACTERISTICS

 5.2.
 Pharmacokinetic properties

-BCG has been applied as a non-specific immunostimulating factor in the treatment of some types of carcinoma.
+BCG bacilli have been applied as a non-specific immunostimulating factor in the treatment of some types of carcinoma.

-Intravesical instillation of BCG is intended to eliminate primary tumour or to delay or prevent its consecutive relapses.
+Intravesical administration of BCG is intended to eliminate primary tumour or to delay or prevent its consecutive recurrence.
 Specific mechanism of action of BCG has not been fully explained.
-It is believed, that the drug stimulates emergence of inflammation in the bladder wall which defends the organism against development of the disease, and stimulates the patient’s immune system.
+It is believed that the drug stimulates emergence of inflammatory condition in the bladder wall which defends the organism against development of the disease, and stimulates the patient’s immune system.